Kryphum/PlayerDataManager/README.md

 # PlayerDataManager
-This is a plugin for PocketMine servers that is really just a small API for deveopers to store data in a central place.
-PDM allows "registering" players as instances of PDMPlayer and adding "properties" (PDMProperty) to them.
-You can them access PDM from any plugin and fetch any property from any player.
+This is a plugin for PocketMine servers that is really just a small API for developers to store data in a central place throughout the server.
+PDM allows "registering" players as instances of `PDMPlayer` and adding "properties" (`PDMProperty`) to them.
+You can then access PDM from any plugin and fetch any property from any player.
 **NOTE** This is currently very simple and quite insignificant, but I have some cool features planned.
 Yes, I *am* aware that it's missing a `plugin.yml`, this isn't ready for production anyways, so deal with it.
 # THIS HAS NOT BEEN TESTED YET AND IS THEREFORE MOST LIKELY FULL OF BUGS